awslabs/idf-modules/modules/replication/dockerimage-replication/README.md

 ***CLEANUP***

 The cleanup workflow invokes a python script which deletes the replicated docker images from ECR whose prefix starts with `project_name`.
 This may cause issues if the replicated images are being used by other applications in the same/cross account.
-The current `deployspec.yaml` doesn't call the python script to cleanup the images, however an end-user can evaluate the need/risk associated and uncomment the relevant instruction under `destroy` phase.
-Also, you can run `delete_repos.py` with the project name to remove all ECR repos:
+To prevent inadvertent deletion of the ECR repos, this module supports a configurable parameter `RetentionType`.
+This is by default set to `RETAIN`.
+If configured with the string `DESTROY`, then all ECR repositories with the prefix of the project will be permanently deleted.
+An end-user can also run `delete_repos.py` with the project name to remove all ECR repos manually:

 ```bash
 python delete_repos.py <project-name>
 ```